tqtezos/stablecoin/docs/specification.md

 - Set master minter to a new address.

-- Sender must be contract owner.
+- Fails with `NOT_CONTRACT_OWNER` if the sender is not the contract owner.

 ### **change_pauser**